 3.5.1.
-Indirect ToVs through CROs and other third parties for R&D activities
+Indirect ToVs through Third Parties for R&D Services

-Where a Clinical Research Organisation or third party providing services for R&D activities acts on behalf of AZ to make ToVs to HCPs/HCOs, these are within scope and are reported at an aggregate level under R&D (as long as their activities fall within the scope of the definition of R&D activities).
+Where a third-party providing services for R&D activities acts on behalf of AZ to make ToVs to HCPs/HCOs, these are within scope and are reported at an aggregate level under R&D (as long as their activities fall within the scope of the definition of R&D activities).